SherG/cool-iron/blog/amazon-department-stores.md

 * Location-based disounts could be pushed (via opt-in) to mobile phones of Amazon Prime users in the area of one of their physical stores.
 * Personalized messaging could be used on Amazon.com referencing in-store browsing.
 * Perhaps more importantly, the digital-physical bridge could be used to solve individual customer problems.
 (They searched for something on Prime but it wasn't in their size.
 Now they're a mile from an Amazon store who has that item in stock.)
+* AR (augmented reality), IoT, and large screens could be used to create an immersive, visually lush experience

-None of that is new: but tying those tactics to Amazon's recommendation engine and massive purchasing history and deploying itin a Shouraboura-enabled store would definitely be new.
+None of those technologies are new.
+But tying them into Amazon's recommendation engine and massive purchasing history and deploying it in a Shouraboura-enabled store would definitely be new.

 One thing everyone can agree on, as Shouraboura said in her video: the future is now.